A young girl and a man with painted faces, at an outdoor festival.

 FrancoFEST

-This is Hamilton and the Niagara Peninsula's largest festival of Francophone culture, featuring music by award-winning performing artists, food, circus entertainment and family-friendly activities like bouncy castles and tug-of-war.
+The festival is the largest French cultural festival in Hamilton and the Niagara Peninsula.
+It features music by award-winning artists, food, circus performances, and family-friendly activities such as inflatable structures and a tug-of-war.

-Lots of food trucks offering delicious French-inspired fare will be on hand to satisfy your cravings.
-Held every June at Gage Park in Hamilton, this festival has something for everyone.
+Many food trucks offer delicious meals on-site to satisfy your cravings.
+This festival, held every June at Gage Park in Hamilton, has something for everyone.

 Location: Gage Park, Hamilton